 Dick Schwartz Demonstrates How to Minimize Reactivity

-When a troubled, possibly borderline, client begins a first session feeling out of control, shifting erratically through different mood states, then periodically going numb, many therapists experience a sense of dread.
+When a deeply troubled client begins a first session by shifting erratically through different mood states and periodically going numb, many therapists recognize—with a certain sense of dread—that they may be working with a borderline client.

-According to Dick Schwartz, originator of the Internal Family Systems model, effectiveness in working with clients like these is less about them than about our capacity to tolerate our own reactive inner “parts.”
+It doesn’t have to be dreadful, according to Dick Schwartz, originator of the Internal Family Systems model.
+In fact, Dick suggests that our effectiveness in working with borderline clients is less about them than the capacity to tolerate our own reactive inner “parts.”

 In this video role-play with Rich Simon, Dick shows us how he introduces his “parts” approach to clients in the very first session.
 It’s a short video with a big impact, and it gives you a taste of a model that has proven to be highly effective with borderline and other challenging clients.